cydanil/numerals/README.md

     $ numerals 198
     CXCVIII

+    $ numerals ⅬⅡ
+    52

+# TODO
+[ ] Unicode output option when converting from arabic numerals.

 # Known issues
 Any value ending in `9`, short of `9` itself, will accept invalid input or